bonitasoft/bonita-labs-doc/md/rest_extensions.md

 `GET`

 #### Description
-This list of cases can be filtered by status (late, predictedLate, onTime, unknown) or using a search term
+This list of cases can be filtered by status (late, predictedLate, predictedOnTime, unknown) or using a search term

 #### Query parameters
 |Parameter|Type|Required|Description|